venkatesh-reddi/OverAlt/README.md

 ## Features

-- **Customer Management**: Create, retrieve, and manage customer details, including their assigned plans.
+- **Customer Management**: Create, retrieve, update, and delete customer details, including their assigned plans.
 - **Plan Management**: Define different plans with specific limits on family members and friends.
-- **Friends and Family List**: Allow customers to add a certain number of friends and family members based on their plan.
+- **Friends and Family List**: Allow customers to add, retrieve, and delete friends and family members based on their plan.
 - **Call Management**: Track and log call details, ensuring calls are only allowed to authorized contacts.
 - **Data Generation**: Populate the database with random data for testing purposes.